CLopMan/JACAA/docs/Task.md

 ### Control Unit

 This component controls every signal value in the CPU depending on a microinstruction memory.
 Due to its complexity, it was divided in different subcomponents.
-It acts as a simpler CPU that executes microinstructions from a control memory in a loop, yielding the control signals for the rest of the CPU in each cycle.
+It acts as a simpler CPU that sequentially executes microinstructions from a control memory in a loop, yielding the control signals for the rest of the CPU in each cycle and the microaddress of the microinstruction to execute in the next cycle.

 #### Control Memory

-This component takes the current microaddress and returns the microinstruction at that location
+This component takes the current microaddress and returns the microinstruction at that location.
+This should be implemented with a programmable ROM to allow microprogramming, but due to issues with the ROM is currently implemented with a decoder.

 #### Instruction Decoder